targets-framework/targets/docs/learn/Overview.md

 So, get ready to throw out all those overgrown POSIX scripts, ditch that late night python hackery, uninstall a few dozen Jenkins plugins and give Targets a spin!

-{{% notice tip %}}
-Targets isn't just about Node.js scripting—it can easily handle readable streams and pty instances.
+> Targets isn't just about Node.js scripting—it can easily handle readable streams and pty instances.
 This means that any existing command-line tools you have can easily be incorporated into the workflows you design.
 There are extensions to make this easy!
 Keep reading to learn more.
-{{% /notice %}}

 ## What is a "target"?